-Risk within the programme and project environment will be reported through stage reviews and highlight reporting processes to Senior Responsible Owners or Programme Management Board as appropriate.
-The Programme Manager (Programme Support Office) will periodically review all project risk registers to identify any interdependencies and where appropriate escalate to the programme risk register.
-The Programme Manager will liaise with the Corporate Risk Manager to ensure that the potential impacts upon corporate risks, arising from the programme and project environment, can be determined.
+Risk within the programme and project environment will be reported through stage reviews and highlight reporting processes to Senior Responsible Owners or Programme Management Board (or its equivalent) as appropriate.
+Responsible Owners The Programme Manager (Programme Support Office) will be responsible for ensuring that any independencies and risks associated with projects are identified, recorded, managed and reviewed. periodically review all project risk registers to identify any interdependencies and where appropriate escalate to the programme risk register.
+It is important that any risks associated with high level programmes or projects (those that carry significant risks, complexity or cost for example) are made known to The Programme Manager will liaise with the lead officer for corporate risk (SPIRiT) (Strategic Hub) to ensure that the potential impacts upon corporate risks, arising from the programme and project environment, can be determined.